GuidanceMantras/GuidanceMantras/README.md

 - You can keep all your text books in cloud/Github for free for future purpose

 ### Planning
-- Always plan in your life
+- Always plan in your life for next 5 to 10 years ahead

 ### Readings
-- Always read book about life/finance/Management/Technical
+- Always read book about life/finance/Management/Technology/Education
 - You can save your online books in Github as well
 - You can write everything in your life/your planning for a day in the below applications
 - Use microsoft To-Do applications for free for planning (https://to-do.office.com/tasks/)
+- Buy used second hand books for free
+- Search online best-seller for each topics

 ### Decision Making
 - if you want to make any decision in your life please follow below approach
 - Go out for a walk and free your mind first